- Help Your Child Develop and Learn

 - Know Your Rights

 Procedural safeguards.
-On the surface, it might seem like a dry topic, with long explanations and terms that will generally seem useless to your family.
+On the surface, sounds like a dry topic, with strange terms and long explanations.
 The purpose of the procedural safeguards is simple: to inform parents about the rights and protections available under Individuals with Disabilities Education Act 2004 (IDEA).
 Procedural safeguards are the RIGHTS that persons have that protect them in their interactions with federal, state, and local governments.

 So why is this important?
 How does it help your child?
 When you know your rights, you’re able to be an equal participant in the Individualized Family Service Plan/Individualized Education Program (IFSP/IEP) process, and you know how to disagree when something isn’t working.

-Early intervention and special education supports for families with infants and toddlers (birth through age 3) are written out in a document called the Individualized Family Service Plan.
-You can check with your service coordinator for a copy your local form, but the state of Michigan does have a model form and guidance on completing the form available.
+Early intervention and special education supports for families with infants and toddlers (birth through age 3) are written out in a document called the Individualized Family Service Plan (PDF).
+You can ask your service coordinator (link opens to Early On contact form) for a copy your local ISFP form, but the state of Michigan does have a model form (Word Document) and guidance (PDF) on completing the form available.

 Procedural safeguards are part of the federal law that mandates special education and early intervention services, the Individuals with Disabilities Education Act (IDEA).
-Services for children under under 3 years old are listed under Part C of IDEA.
-Services in Michigan are covered by the Michigan Administrative Rules for Special Education (MARSE).
+Part C of IDEA covers services for children under under 3 years old.
+Special education services in Michigan are covered by the Michigan Administrative Rules for Special Education (MARSE).

 Michigan’s Part C procedural safeguards explain your family’s right to: